Qlik Cloud Analytics

 - Tomasz Wojcik, Thermoplast*

 With AI and ML integrated into its platform at a foundational level, Qlik supports a full range of augmented analytics capabilities.
 Insight Advisor is an intelligent AI assistant that supports automated insight generation, natural language analytics, and AI assistance.
-Together these capabilities offer deeper insight, help more people become data literate, and speed time to value.
+Together, these capabilities offer deeper insight, help more users become data literate, and speed time to value.

 Power BI